 Become a volunteer and get IN-volved in getting people OUT-doors! [/ezcol_2third] [ezcol_1third_end][thumbnail link=”http://www.wildaboutvancouver.com/volunteer-2/” target=”_blank” src=”http://www.wildaboutvancouver.com/wp-content/uploads/2014/12/VOLUNTEER-Button.png”][/ezcol_1third_end]

 [ezcol_1third][thumbnail link=”http://pdce.educ.ubc.ca/hartley-banack-bio/” border=”1″ target=”_blank” src=”http://www.wildaboutvancouver.com/wp-content/uploads/2015/12/2011-Marian-and-Hart-Victoria-Jul-23.jpg”][/ezcol_1third] [ezcol_2third_end]Dr. Hartley Banack – WAV Festival Chair

 Lecturer – Department of Curriculum and Pedagogy, Faculty of Education, UBC

-Carrie Froese has worked in three school districts teaching Kindergarten to Gr.
+Carrie Froese has worked in three school districts with Kindergarten to Gr.
 8 students, International Education, preservice teachers at SFU and practising teachers in China.
 Her quest to explore the outdoors started during her early years living by Jericho beach.
 Her husband and kids LOVE skiing and snowboarding as much as she does.
-She is also a hiking, biking, swimming and golf enthusiast.
-She has experienced the thrill of water skiing, zip lining and rappelling.
-She enjoys introducing students to the joy of sport and the outdoor classroom.
+She also enjoys hiking, biking, swimming and golf.
+She has experienced the thrill of water skiing, zip lining and rappelling, the peace of beach time and relaxation of time at the lake.
+She enjoys introducing students to the joy of sport and learning outdoors.[/ezcol_2third_end]